cmda-minor-web/progressive-web-apps-2223/README.md

 #### Tuesday 22 maart
 We’ll split up in two groups, those who want to go through the details again team up with Justus, those who want to go deeper team up with Declan.
 Both groups will hold live-coding sessions and will be able to ask questions.

-After this live-coding session you may start working on [this weeks exercises](./course/week-1.md).
+After this live-coding session you continue working on [this weeks exercises](./course/week-1.md).
 We’ll hold standup meetings in teams according to the roster you see at [daily schedule](#daily-schedule).
 You’ll finish with a wrap-up of your work and take the evening off.

 #### Friday 25 maart
-We’ll have a be introduced to Coolblue, they’ll show us around their workfloor and tell about their company.
+We’ll be introduced to Coolblue!
+They’ll show us around their workfloor and tell us about (working in) their company.
 You can use the spare time to finish [this weeks exercises](./course/week-1.md) and ask questions.
 Wrap-up your work and take off for the weekend.
 We might go for drinks..

 | Time | Who | Activity |
 |:--|:--|:--|